Applications are now open for the 9th AfricaLics Ph.D. Academy! Apply below.

 About the Award: AfricaLics is part of the worldwide research network, The Global Network for the Economics of Learning, Innovation, and Competence Building Systems (Globelics).
 The purpose of the 7th AfricaLics Ph.D.
 Academy is to support the training of African Doctoral students engaged in research in the academic field of ‘innovation and development’.
 This is a multidisciplinary field which includes researchers from a range of disciplines often studying innovation studies, the economics of innovation, innovation management, technology management, science and technology studies.

 Students and faculty working in the field of innovation and development and principally interested in how innovation relates to economic and social development in Africa are the main target group for the PhD Academy, but the Academy also aims to stimulate awareness of policy and management issues related to this burgeoning field of research.

-Eligibility: PhD students who wish to participate will need to fulfil the following requirements:
+Specifically, PhD students who wish to participate will need to fulfill the following requirements: